 Video of the Day

-How Peanut Butter Helps You Gain Weight
+Peanut Butter for Weight Gain

-Gaining healthy weight requires dedicated diet and exercise.
+Gaining healthy weight requires dedicated diet and exercise, says the Mayo Clinic.
 You can certainly pile on pounds by eating an excess of chips, soda, pizza and sweets, but these unhealthy foods contain sugar, fat and very little nutrition.

 According to the USDA, one serving of peanut butter, equal to 2 tablespoons, contains almost 200 calories.
 Add one serving to two meals and one snack each day and you've increased your daily intake by 600 calories, resulting in gain of a little over 1 pound per week.